Rule 5101:4-4-31 | Food assistance: anticipating income.

 (1) Total gross income

 Add the gross monthly income earned by all assistance group members and the total monthly unearned income of all assistance group members, minus earned income exclusions, to determine the assistance group's total gross income.
-Net losses from the self-employment income of a farmer shall be offset in accordance with rule 5101:4-6-11 of the Administrative Code.
+Net losses from the self-employment income of a farmer are to be offset in accordance with rule 5101:4-6-11 of the Administrative Code.

 (2) Earned income deduction